Gleyber Torres Preview, Player Props: Yankees vs. Tigers

 Gleyber Torres At The Plate

-- Torres has 130 hits and an OBP of .332 to go with a slugging percentage of .438.
-All three of those stats lead New York hitters this season.
+- Torres leads New York with 132 hits and an OBP of .334, plus a team-best slugging percentage of .446.

+- He ranks 48th in batting average, 62nd in on base percentage, and 63rd in slugging among the qualified batters in MLB play.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.